Obama administration kicks off bid to renew Africa trade program

 Froman said the Obama administration plans to address AGOA’s shortcomings and expand access to the program while also holding eligible countries more accountable.
 His office wants Congress to renew the program in advance.

-Lawmakers will likely demand overhauls to the program, including making it more reciprocal so the United States can enjoy the same open access to African markets that African nations are able to enjoy under the program when its comes to the U.S. market.
+Lawmakers will likely demand overhauls to the program, including making it more reciprocal so the United States can enjoy open access to African markets.